 breed typical activities (such as: flushing, retrieving, game tracking)

 regularly.
-We are living just 10 min walk from the sea so during
+We are living just 200 meters from the sea, where we

 the warm months our kids can enjoy swimming and water retrieving.